Guidance for other settings and events

 Staff and learners spend a lot of time together in indoor spaces such as classrooms where measles could spread easily.

-Changes to Aotearoa's National Immunisation Schedule over time means adults born between 1969 and 2004 may have only received one vaccine dose and might not be fully protected from measles.
+Changes to Aotearoa's National Immunisation Schedule over time means adults born between 1969 and 2004 may have only received one vaccine dose and might not be protected from measles.

 Our Health Information and Services website has more information about the importance of being immune, how to become immune and how to check your immunity.